saleemh/family-principles/Hussain Family Principles.md

 - Don't bother the victim for a few hours

 Family meetings
-- Weekly, Sundays before dinner (15-30 min)
+- Weekly, Sundays after dinner (15-30 min)
 - Topics: review any updates to the rules, discuss issues with the rules and plans for the coming week
 - Address assorted concerns/important things